Are you concerned about your amalgam fillings?

 The safe removal of amalgam is being done with a maximum degree of safety for the patient especially for those ones with a higher concentration of mercury in the body or for anyone who wishes to avoid inhaling high dosis of mercury during the removal of the amalgam fillings.

-With numerous professionally managed amalgam fillings removals per year and many years of experience in the amalgam-free dentistry, we are among the leading dental practices in the field of amalgam-free restoration and holistic dentistry in Germany.
+With hundreds of professionally managed amalgam fillings removals per year and many years of experience in the amalgam-free dentistry, we are among the leading dental practices in the field of amalgam-free restoration and holistic dentistry in Germany.

 It is well-known that highest mercury exposure occurs in laying and drilling of the amalgam filling.
 For this reason we use a combination of measures that significantly reduces exposure to mercury vapors released upon removal of the amalgam fillings.

 Because during conventional drilling of amalgam this is heated and therefore toxic vapors are being produced, we focus a lot on the professional and safe removal of filling.
-We offer the so-called amalgam removal with triple protection.
+We offer the so-called SMART amalgam removal.

 Amalgam Removal Safety Precautions